NOUIY/aws-cdk-guide/v2/ref-cli-cmd-doctor.md

 ## Options<a name="ref-cli-cmd-doctor-options"></a>

-For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options)\.
+For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options).

 `--help, -h BOOLEAN`  <a name="ref-cli-cmd-doctor-options-help"></a>
-Show command reference information for the `cdk doctor` command\.
+Show command reference information for the `cdk doctor` command.

 ## Examples<a name="ref-cli-cmd-doctor-examples"></a>